sagemath/trac_to_gh/Issue 7693.md

 # Issue 7693: the lrs SPKG.txt is not very useful.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7693

 Original creator: was